Skip to Content

 Advantages

 The main advantage of FACS is its precise classification and analysis of cell subpopulations.
 This enables researchers to pinpoint and collect cells with high specificity, leading to more accurate results in studies of cellular behavior and function.
-The use of fluorescent labels allows for distinguishing even subtle differences in cell phenotypes.
+Fluorescent labels allow for distinguishing even subtle differences in cell phenotypes.

 Another major advantage is the method’s high-throughput capacity.
 Modern flow cytometers equipped with FACS technology can analyze and then sort thousands of cells per second, generating significant amounts of data in a relatively short time.
 This efficiency is vital in research fields where large sample sizes are essential for statistical significance and reliability.